 In any case, Teed made his choice and stood by Victoria, even when it meant expelling followers like Thankful Hale, who had invited Teed to Chicago, or Lizzie Robinson, who had put a roof over his head when he first arrived.

 Some of the blame also has to lie with Teed’s recruiting tactics.
-His approaches were oddly seductive, and more than one convert understood Teed’s overtures to be sexual.
+His approaches were oddly seductive, and more than one convert misunderstood Teed’s overtures to be sexual.
 He’d spend months wearing down the resistance of converts, promising them positions of power in the organization and freedom of the tyranny of marriage, and then dump them into a situation where instead they had to deal with the tyranny of Victoria Gratia.

 Converts weren’t the only ones who took Teed’s overtures to be sexual.
 Angry ex-husbands swore out a constant litany of criminal complaints against him, sued him for alienation of affection, and even threatened commune residents with revolvers.